 Active control of the mirror segments with new mirror edge sensors, called SALT Array Management System (SAMS), has become operational in early 2016 with very encouraging results (see Sec.
 A.3).
 Images are now stable throughout the night over large temperature gradients, and observations are only limited by intrinsic seeing and dome seeing.
 This is a significant improvement from times before SAMS, which the re-current PIs will appreciate.
 During 2016 it was feasible to request 1.2-1.5" seeing for faint and challenging targets; good results for e.g. high-redshift point source spectroscopy have already been demonstrated.
-However, since about June 2017 we have been unable to match external seeing < 1.4" - this is currently being investigated.
+For a period after June 2017 we were unable to match external seeing < 1.4", but this is no longer a problem and the internal seeing does reach the 1.2-1.5" range.
 Also please note that, likely due to dome-seeing issues, sub-arcsec conditions (rare in any case) are still unrealistic to fully take advantage of.